 An order under the Licensed Premises (Exclusion of Certain Persons) Act 1980 (LP(ECP)A 1980) excluding a defendant from licensed premises prohibits that person from entering the premises where the offence occurred or any other licensed premises specified in the order without the express consent of the licensee or the licensee’s agent.

-In R v Grady (1990) 12 Cr App Rep (S) 152, which was decided before the enactment of the Licensing Act 2003, it was held that ‘licensed premises’ meant premises in respect of which a justices’ on licence was in force.
+In R v Grady (1990) 12 Cr App Rep (S) 152 (not reported by LexisNexis®), which was decided before the enactment of the Licensing Act 2003, it was held that ‘licensed premises’ meant premises in respect of which a justices’ on licence was in force.

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.